LisaBChen/CS-4395-Portfolio/docs/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+## Welcome to Lisa's Sample Portfolio

+*Write a couple of sentences about yourself here.*

+## Portfolio Objective

+This portfolio highlights work done for the [Introduction to Natural Language Processing](https://github.com/LisaBChen/CS-4395-Portfolio/edit/gh-pages/docs/index.md) class at UTD with Professor Karen Mazidi.

+The portfolio should have the following components: The links below are to the instructions for each component.
+Your portfolio page will contain links to your work instead.

+## Portfolio Contents

+1. [Overview of NLP](https://github.com/kjmazidi/NLP/blob/master/Portfolio%20Instructions/Portfolio%20Component%201.pdf) -- a discussion of historical and current trends in NLP, along with my personal goals